xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/tracks.md

 Assertions.assertTrue(summary.getMetrics().getMin() < 1000);
 ```

-Tracker use dropwizard metrics, so stats provide common values like mean time, median time, 95 percentile, etc.
+Tracker use Dropwizard metrics, so stats provide common values like mean time, median time, 95 percentile, etc.

-There is a default statistics report implementation, which might be used for console reporting:
+There is a default statistics report implementation, which can be used for console reporting:

 ```java
 System.out.println(tracker.getStats().render());